javascriptextras/javascriptextras.github.io/README.md

 ```

 ### Got an issue with your relative paths?
-Also, for those relative file paths, just add a "/" to the start, so like this:
+Oh no!!
+My paths are broken!
+What will we do?
+Ok, ok calm down... just remember to add a little mini `/` (to head to the Website root!) in front of the paths (Tip!
+It can also be this little midget for one folder back: "../")

 ```JS
 import { ver } from "/main.js"